biopython/biopython.github.io/wiki/SeqIO.md

  - Wiki Documentation
 ---

-This page describes Bio.SeqIO, the standard Sequence Input/Output interface for BioPython 1.43 and later.
+This page describes `Bio.SeqIO`, the standard Sequence Input/Output interface for BioPython 1.43 and later.
 For implementation details, see the [SeqIO development page](SeqIO_dev "wikilink").